Introduction

 Replace <your_email> and <The name you want on your commits> with your own information.

 • Now you’re ready to clone a repository.
-Use the following command:
+Use the following command (make sure to replace your repository url):

 mkdir obsidian